Increase Productivity In Your Business with these 6 Tips

 This will eliminate stress and cut down on time you waste wondering if you forgot something important.

 2. Schedule Regular Breaks

-It might seem counterintuitive at first.
-But, scheduling regular breaks is a great way to help you stay focused.
+It might seem counter-intuitive, but scheduling regular breaks is a great way to help you stay focused and increase productivity.
 After all, you can only stare at the computer screen for so long before you end up wandering over to Facebook or Twitter.